kubernetes/minikube/docs/drivers.md

 To install the KVM2 driver, first install and configure the prereqs:

-* Debian: `sudo apt install libvirt-clients libvirt-daemon-system qemu-kvm`
+* Debian or Ubuntu 18.x: `sudo apt install libvirt-clients libvirt-daemon-system qemu-kvm`
+* Ubuntu 16.x or older: `sudo apt install libvirt-bin libvirt-daemon-system qemu-kvm`
 * Fedora/CentOS/RHEL: `sudo yum install libvirt-daemon-kvm qemu-kvm`

 Then you will need to add yourself to libvirt group (older distributions may use libvirtd instead)